Transaction Retry Architecture With Retry Coordinator

 It receives the current sub-range at the next 30-second cycle and resumes retrying.

-Any transactions that were being actively retried at the moment of failure will be re-attempted in the next window by whichever Orchestrator instance acquires that token range.
+Any transactions being actively retried at the moment of failure will be re-attempted in the next window by whichever Orchestrator instance acquires that token range.

 Registration & Token Distribution Flow